Reyhaneh Jabbari: Background

 In 2007, Sarbandi met Jabbari, who was an interior decorator, in a cafe and convinced her to visit his office to discuss a business deal.
 While at the office, Sarbandi allegedly tried to rape Jabbari.
-She grabbed a pocket knife and stabbed him, then fled the scene leaving him to bleed to death.
+She stabbed him with a knife, then fled the scene leaving him to bleed to death.
+According to prosecutors, however, Jabbari texted a friend of her plan to kill Sarbandi.
+It was ascertained that she had purchased the knife, two days before killing Sarbandi.

 The United Nations Human Rights Rapporteur in Iran, Ahmed Shaheed, said that Jabbari was hired by Sarbandi to redesign his office and took her to an apartment where she was sexually abused by him.
 Sarbandi's family insisted that it was premeditated murder as Jabbari confessed to buying a knife two days before the killing.
 However, it is alleged that police coerced her into giving a false confession after she was tortured and when her interrogators threatened to harm her sister.
-Many international human rights groups have repeatedly asked for a new trial due to strong concerns of corruption and repeated mishandling of the case by Iranian authorities.
+Many international human rights groups had repeatedly asked for a new trial due to strong concerns of corruption and repeated mishandling of the case by Iranian authorities.